ervinne13/gg-php-w-laravel-workshop/modules/09-lod.md

 `Dependency Injection` is a very simple concept that lots of people like to over complicate.
 DI is merely passing in the dependencies to a dependent instead of letting it service locate. __As simple as that!__

-## The Law of Demeter (Finally Explained)
+## The Law of Demeter (Revisited)

-Now that we know the pre-requisites to learn LoD, let's discuss.
+Now that we know the pre-requisites to learn LoD, let's discuss more about it.

-//  TODO: